lawrenceN/my_city/README.md

 5. **Toolbar heart Icon - need the mapping @state to UI**

-   When showFavorites is set to true, the UI will show an empty heart.

 ```
 // ORIGINAL - the  icon meaning is reversed